- Docs

 Triggering Automations on Remote Servers

 Files.com does not poll Remote Servers used in our Remote Server Mount feature for the purpose of firing Realtime and File Action-based triggers.
-Consider using our Remote Server Sync capability for realtime interoperability between Automations and Remote Servers.
+Consider using our Sync capability for realtime interoperability between Automations and Remote Servers.

 Controlling Run Order with Serialize Jobs